bornaromac/rinbp25-protein_interactions/README.md

-# GCN-based Prediction of HIV-1 and Human Protein-Protein Interactions
+# GCN-based prediction of HIV-1 and human protein-protein interactions

-This repository contains code and data preprocessing steps for training a Graph Convolutional Network (GCN) to predict potential interactions between HIV-1 and human proteins.
+This repository contains code and data preprocessing steps for training a graph convolutional network (GCN) to predict potential interactions between HIV-1 and human proteins.
 The model integrates topological node features (centrality scores) into the graph structure to improve link prediction accuracy.

 ## Objectives